harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-gcp.md

   By default, the health check is turned on.

 4. In Protocol, select **http** or **https**.
 5. Enter Path, port, and timeout details.
-For example, if you have configured port 80 and the timeout as 30 seconds for your instance, then the AutoStopping rule will check these specified parameters before bringing AutoStopping Rule into effect.
+For example, if you have configured port 80 and the timeout as 30 seconds for your instance, then the AutoStopping rule checks these specified parameters before bringing AutoStopping Rule into effect.

    ![](./static/aws-proxy-healthcheck.png)